tmnt-raphael/AddressBook/README.md

 # AddressBook
 This project is a Java developer API used to create address books.
-This project focuses on being production quality, following good coding practices, and being maintainable.
+It focuses on being production quality, following good coding practices, and being maintainable.

 This API aims to be barebones.
 Consequently, this API is meant to be the back-end of clients or GUIs that may have rich features or data access optimizations for specific user needs.